powbot/docs/Basic_Fundamentals/BankAPI.md

 ```

 ## Retrieving the nearest bank
-To get the nearest bank you can call `Bank.nearest()` which will return a Locatable type if it can be found.
+To get the nearest bank you can call `Bank.nearest()` however the bank must be loaded for this to work, so if you're in a cave `Bank.nearest()` will return null. `Bank.nearest()` returns a Locatable type if a bank can be found.

 ```java
 Locatable nearestBank = Bank.nearest();